mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-8-parent/nt-5.2-rn.md

 ### Fixes

 * We fixed an issue related to a recent React Native release that caused Android build failures.
-Tickets 170385, 170396, 170398 and 170469.
+(Tickets 170385, 170396, 170398, and 170469)
-* We fixed an issue to build Android apps locally using Apple M1 machines.
+* We fixed an issue which affected Android apps built locally using Apple M1 machines.

 ## 5.2.13